-The Government has allocated the College a limited level of funding to distribute to students who face the greatest financial barriers to continuing education.
+The Government has allocated the College a limited level of funding to distribute to students of all ages who face the greatest financial barriers to continuing education.

 East Coast College will provide a free meal to eligible students, on the days they attend their college course or placement for three hours or more.

 and in receipt of one of the following benefits: